Entropic Matching for Expectation Propagation of Markov Jump Processes: CONCLUSION

-\section{Conclusion}
+We observe that the trajectories for the noisily observed $\text{SigD}$, as well as the fully latent $\text{Hag}$ and $\text{CodY}$, can be tracked accurately.
+Our approximate solution yields results that are closely aligned with those obtained using the \ac{smc} approach, which serves as the ground truth.
+This demonstrates that our method provides reliable latent state inference while offering a more practical and scalable alternative for complex models.

+\section{CONCLUSION}

-We presented a principled inference framework for \acp{mjp} based on an entropic matching method embedded into an expectation propagation algorithm.
+We presented a principled inference framework for \acp{mjp} based on an entropic matching method embedded into an \ac{ep} algorithm.
 The new method arrives at closed-form results for the important class of \acp{crn} used within the field of systems biology.
-The analytic nature of the closed-form message passing scheme make the method very scalable and fast.
-However, as shown in the experiments, future work should consider more expressive variational distributions.
-A potential candidate could be an energy based model \cite{du2019implicit}, which would yield an expressive class for the approximate posterior distribution.
+The analytic nature of the closed-form message passing scheme makes the method highly scalable and fast.

+One limitation of our work is the expressiveness of the product Poisson approximation.
+As it only supplies one degree of freedom per species, it can only model an increase in variance by an increase in mean.
+Nevertheless, even with this limited variational distribution, our method demonstrates strong performance.
+This highlights the potential of our approach for addressing complex continuous-time Bayesian inference problems.
+Future work can build on this foundation by exploring more expressive variational distributions to further enhance the accuracy and applicability of the method.
+A potential candidate could be an energy based model \citep{du2019implicit}, which would yield an expressive class for the approximate posterior distribution.
 This would go well beyond the presented setup of using a product form posterior distribution with only one parameter per dimension.
-Though closed-form analytic updates might not be possible anymore, we think that advanced \ac{mcmc} methods \cite{sun2023discrete} could still lead to a scalable algorithm.
-Additionally this would enable for rather complex observation likelihoods, which have for example also been discussed in the context of discrete-time systems \cite{johnson2016composing} and within the expectation propagation framework \cite{vehtari2020expectation}.
+Though closed-form analytic updates might not be possible anymore, we think that advanced \ac{mcmc} methods \citep{sun2023discrete} could still lead to a scalable algorithm.
+This would enable for rather complex observation likelihoods, which have for example also been discussed in the context of discrete-time systems \citep{johnson2016composing} and within the \ac{ep} framework \citep{vehtari2020expectation}.
+Moreover, we aim to extend our framework to other classes of \acp{mjp}, such as queueing systems, where entropic matching has recently been used for the filtering problem \citep{eich2024approx}.